Developer-Autodesk/viewer-javascript-tutorial/appendix-c.md

 ````

 <b>Step 7</b> Deploy your website to Heroku using Git.
 Heroku will detect your app and setup the
 corresponding hosting environment, and then host it for you.
+You need to push your currenty local branch `deploymnent` to the `master` branch on heroku to redeploy it.
 ```
-git push heroku master
+git push heroku deployment:master
 ```

 Once the deployment process is completed, ensure that at least one instance of the app is